 On the other hand, the Collections Appeals Program may be requested under the following slightly different circumstances:

-- before or after the IRS files a Notice of Federal Tax Lien or levies or seizes property,
+- Before or after the IRS files a Notice of Federal Tax Lien or levies or seizes property.

-- if the IRS has terminated or proposed to terminate an installment agreement, rejected an installment agreement, or modified or proposed to modify an installment agreement
+- If the IRS has terminated or proposed to terminate an installment agreement, rejected an installment agreement, or modified or proposed to modify an installment agreement.

-In certain circumstances the IRS can be surprisingly forgiving about penalties.
-A variety of administrative and legislatively required programs provide penalty relief and can even refund penalties that were already paid.
+In certain circumstances, the IRS can be surprisingly forgiving about penalties.
+Various administrative and legislatively required programs provide penalty relief and can even refund penalties that were already paid.
 The main type of penalty relief is Reasonable Cause.

-Reasonable cause penalty relief is available to those who can establish (per IRS guidelines) that as the name suggests they had reasonable cause for why the taxes were not paid on time or a filing deadline was not met.
-In addition to Reasonable Cause Penalty Abatement, First Time penalty abatement also currently exists for otherwise compliant taxpayers with a substantially clean compliance history.
+Reasonable cause penalty relief is available to those who can establish per IRS guidelines that, as the name suggests, they had reasonable cause for why the taxes were not paid on time, or a filing deadline was not met.
+In addition to Reasonable Cause Penalty Abatement, First Time penalty abatement also exists for otherwise compliant taxpayers with a substantially clean compliance history.

-Generally, factors such as health, age, mental status, financial status, education level, business prudence, reliance on the advice of a tax professional and extenuating circumstances such as fire, natural disaster, death in the family, military service overseas and serious illness will be considered when the IRS receives a request for abatement based on a reasonable cause argument.
+Generally, factors such as health, age, mental status, financial status, education level, business prudence, reliance on the advice of a tax professional, and extenuating circumstances such as fire, natural disaster, death in the family, military service overseas, and serious illness will be considered when the IRS receives a request for abatement based on a reasonable cause argument.

 First Time Penalty Abatements

-To qualify for First Time Abatement Treatment the taxpayer’s prior three years of compliance for the return in question must be clean.
-“Clean” is defined as having no substantial penalties yet claims are routinely denied over insubstantial amounts.
+To qualify for First Time Abatement Treatment, the taxpayer’s prior three years of compliance for the return in question must be clean.
+“Clean” is defined as having no substantial penalties.
+Yet, claims are routinely denied over insubstantial amounts.

-The IRS relies on what is referred to as “voluntary compliance” to enforce the collection of taxes.
-This doesn’t mean that they view the payment of taxes as voluntary, as in you can chose whether or not to pay taxes without facing negative consequences, but rather represents the reality is that the IRS has neither the financial or personal resources to knock on every door from which taxes are collected.
+The IRS relies on what is referred to as “voluntary compliance” to enforce taxes.
+This doesn’t mean that they view the payment of taxes as voluntary, as in you can choose whether or not to pay taxes without facing negative consequences.
+Rather, it represents the reality is that the IRS has neither the financial or personal resources to knock on every door from which taxes are collected.

 Representing such taxpayers requires an extra degree of sensitivity and planning.
-In particular, unlike many taxpayers who may be looking to pay the absolute minimum due people in this group may want to prioritize other goals such as avoiding the filing of lien in the public record, avoiding a wage garnishment that will alert their employee to the issue, settling the issue out of court, and/or avoiding the possible seizure of a passport or licensing document that would impede their ability to work and travel.
+In particular, unlike taxpayers who may be looking to pay the absolute minimum due, people in this group may want to prioritize other goals such as avoiding the filing of lien in the public record, avoiding a wage garnishment that will alert their employee to the issue, settling the issue out of court, or avoiding the possible seizure of a passport or licensing document that would impede their ability to work and travel.

 Private Debt Collectors

 Private Debt collectors are not new to the IRS, but they have been absent for a while.
-The IRS recently restarted a program where Federal Tax Debts (usually owed by lower income persons because larger debts are kept in house) are handed off to private debt collectors who are paid commission on the amounts they collect.
+The IRS recently restarted a program where Federal Tax Debts, usually owed by lower-income persons because larger debts are kept in the house, are handed off to private debt collectors paid commission on the amounts they collect.
 These programs are rife with abuse and have been shut down twice before.